-Marimekko Corporation’s share is quoted in the Consumer Goods sector of NASDAQ OMX Helsinki Ltd. Marimekko Corporation was listed on the I List of the Helsinki Stock Exchange in March 1999 and on the main list on 27 December 2002.
+Marimekko Corporation’s share is quoted in the Consumer Discretionary sector of NASDAQ OMX Helsinki Ltd. Marimekko Corporation was listed on the I List of the Helsinki Stock Exchange in March 1999 and on the main list on 27 December 2002.

 The company has one series of shares, each conferring the same voting rights to their holders.
 The company’s shares have been included in the book entry register since 17 February 1999.